Pay a Bill

-The Northwest is currently seeing an uptick in mumps cases, which follows outbreaks in hand, foot and mouth disease and measles that occurred in the past few years.
+A measles outbreak in Washington and New York, and an uptick in Georgia, may cause concern for parents wondering what they can do to prevent their children from catching something.
 Are some of these viral and bacterial infections preventable?
-What can parents do to help prevent their children from catching something?
 Recently, Dr. Jennifer Schott, NorthShore Pediatrician, answered questions like these about germs and how they spread in a childhood illnesses chat.
 She helps to distinguish more myths and facts below:

 True or False: Children are less susceptible to germs than adults.False.
 Firstly, it depends on the age of the child.
 A young infant is more susceptible than adults to illness because they have a less mature immune system.
 As children get older, they technically have a mature immune system, but still seem to get more infections.
 This is likely for 2 reasons; first, they haven’t built the specific immunity to an illness because they haven’t been exposed to it before, and second and most importantly, kids are not as good as adults about hygiene.
 They put their hands in their mouth more and wash their hands less.